orbeon/orbeon-forms-doc/form-builder/repeated-grids.md

 ![](images/iterations-initial.png)

-With the option enabled on the grid, adding a new iteration of _Repeated section2_ causes the new iteration to contain a new repeated grid with two iterations:
+With the option enabled on the grid, adding a new iteration of _Repeated section 2_ causes the new iteration to contain a new repeated grid with two iterations:

 ![](images/iterations-template.png)

-While, with the option disabled on the grid, adding a new iteration of _Repeated section2_ causes the new iteration to contain a new repeated grid a single iterations:
+While, with the option disabled on the grid, adding a new iteration of _Repeated section 2_ causes the new iteration to contain a new repeated grid a single iterations:

 ![](images/iterations-single.png)